-The material used to produce most caravan and Motorhome windows is acrylic plastic.
+The material used to produce most motorhome windows is acrylic plastic.
 While the acrylic used is very durable, it is able to be scratched with relative ease and therefore, care must be taken when clearing your vehicle not to use aggressive clearing products.
 Equally, care should be taken when using a drying cloth that it is clean and free from grit.

-S2000 BLINDS (SEITZ)
+S2000/S3000 blinds (Seitz)